 For many years, I worked solely in pen and black ink.
 Slowly, I introduced color and have since developed a completely original technique which is characterized by precise ink images with acrylic tones painted over each other, resembling thin semi-opaque or transparent layers.
 When dry, it produces a smooth matte finish.
 Other artists and collectors have compared my medium to egg tempera which employs the application of numerous small brush strokes and produces a brilliant, luminous finish.
 Prominent egg tempera artists include nearly every painter of the Italian Renaissance and Twentieth-Century revival artists such as Thomas Hart Benton and Andrew Wyeth.

-I'm a full-time artist who has spent the last twenty five years creating original commissions for individual clients.
-The majority of my drawings and paintings are of historic homes and landmark buildings in Metro New York, Greater Boston and New England.
+I'm a full-time artist who has spent the last thirty years creating original commissions for individual clients.
+The majority of my drawings and paintings are of historic homes and landmark buildings in Metro New York, the Hudson Valley, Greater Boston and throughout New England.
 Word of mouth and referrals from past customers are my primary sources of new work.

 Besides drawing and painting, photography has always been an integral part of my creative process.
 I especially enjoy photographing vintage architectural elements - signs, statues, facades, subway mosaics and stained glass windows.
 I've recently begun to exhibit my photographs along with my illustrations and paintings.

-Always inspired by architectural styles and urban neighborhoods, I've lived in a series of historic houses in Newark, New Jersey, Salem, Massachusetts and Albany, New York.
-My work has been featured in exhibitions at the Albany Institute of History and Art, New York State Museum, Provincetown Art Association and Museum, University Club of Albany, Stockade Inn, New York State Capitol and Historic Albany Foundation's Built Show 2000-2016 (Best in Show Award - 2010, Judges Award - 2015, 2016).
+Always inspired by architectural styles and urban neighborhoods, I've lived and worked in a series of historic houses in Newark, New Jersey, Salem, Massachusetts and Albany, New York.
+My work has been featured in exhibitions at the Albany Institute of History and Art, New York State Museum, Provincetown Art Association and Museum, University Club of Albany, Stockade Inn, Albany Heritage Visitors Center, New York State Capitol and Historic Albany Foundation's Built Show 2000-2018 (Best in Show Award - 2010, Judges Award - 2013, 2015, 2016).
 I'm a member of the Albany Center Gallery and represented in numerous corporate / private art collections.
-Since 2012, I've been the curator of First Friday art exhibitions at First Presbyterian Church of Albany.
-A large selection of my recent paintings and photographs will be on display at the Albany Symphony's Vanguard Show House in May 2017 and at the Albany Heritage Visitors Center in September/October 2017.
+Since 2012, I've been the art gallery director of First Friday exhibitions at First Presbyterian Church of Albany.
+First Friday at First Presbyterian is a monthly arts night that showcases the Capital Region’s abundant variety of talented visual and musical artists.
+A large selection of my recent paintings and photographs will be on display at the Albany Symphony's Vanguard Show House in May 2019.

 Please visit my Etsy Shop for a large selection of paintings, prints and photographs.
 Custom house portraits and gift certificates can also be ordered here: